 2 Import Mappings

 Import mappings are used to define how incoming XML or JSON is converted into Mendix objects, according to a specific XML schema or JSON structure.
 This is needed to be able to interpret data received from other systems.
-In Mendix there are three basic scenarios for converting Mendix objects to XML or JSON:
+In Mendix there are three basic scenarios for creating Mendix objects from XML or JSON:

-- Receiving XML from a web service (defined in an imported web service) in a Call Web Service Action activity.
+- Receiving XML from a web service (defined in an imported web service) in a call web service activity.

-- Receiving XML or JSON from a call action Call Rest Action.
+- Receiving XML or JSON from a call action call REST service.

 3 Export Mappings